melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 ### PyTorch

-Like Keras, supports exporting the entire model or just the parameters as documented [here](http://pytorch.org/docs/master/notes/serialization.html).
+Like Keras supports exporting the entire model or just the parameters as documented [here](http://pytorch.org/docs/master/notes/serialization.html).
 The implementation uses [Python Pickle]({filename}/2017-10-14_model-interoperability.md#other-python-libraries) under the hood.